 Beach Monitoring – Penrose Point State Park

-Penrose Point State Park: Once you pass the first gate to the park (close the gate behind you if it’s not already open), take a right at the “T” in the road.
-This will lead you to the general parking area.
-We will meet in the parking lot at 10:30pm.
-If you arrive later, walk across the grassy field and out onto the beach.
-Our monitoring site is around the corner to the left (you will likely have to walk around the point to see us).
+Penrose Point State Park: Discover Pass Required.
+Once you pass the first gate to the park, take a right at the “T” in the road.
+This will lead you to the general parking area where we will meet at the scheduled start time.
+If you arrive later, walk across the grassy field and our monitoring site is on the beach to the left (you will likely have to walk around the point to see us).